Hampton Lintorn Catlin

-Hampton Catlin is the inventor of Sass, Haml, m.wikipedia.org, and Moovweb.
-He's also the founder of the libsass project and the author of "The Pragmatic Guide to Sass."
-Hampton is also the CTO of Moovweb, helping large companies build better interfaces.
+Hampton Catlin is the co-founder and CEO of Wordset, an online collaborative dictionary, and rarebit.
+He is also the inventor of Sass, Haml, and m.wikipedia.org .
+He's the founder of the libsass project and the author of "The Pragmatic Guide to Sass."
+He was formerly mobile lead at the Wikimedia Foundation and CTO of Moovweb, helping large companies build better interfaces.

 Jesse Thorn Interview

 Jesse Thorn truely is Americas Radio Sweetheart.
 Or at least I’m certain that he’s going to become one of the most recognized names in American radio.
 That’s why it is an honor and a privildge to introduce Jesse Thorn as my first victim here on Just as Loud.
 Jesse is currently the host of The Sound of Young America and an all around excellent guy.
 One thing about Jesse is, he’s incredibly differential to his talent.
 He is someone who points to the talents of others around him before himself.
 I highly recommend listen to some past shows up on their website.
 Now, for the interview!

 Jesse, thanks for being with us here in email-land.
 Are you comfortable?

 Mostly, Hampton.
 Something is poking me, but honestly, I kind of like it.